|K4SO - KX3Q (previous) WORKED (includes

 My father, N3ADT

-This picture is of my father and Elmer, N3ADT, Fred Killmon.
-He was stationed on both Saipan and Tinian in late 1944 or early 1945, serving asa radio operator on B-29s in WWII.
+This picture is of my father and elmer, N3ADT, Fred Killmon.
+He was stationed on both Saipan and Tinian in late 1944 and early 1945, serving as a radio operator on B-29s in WWII.

 There are additional pictures via this link:

-The shot below shows me standing in front of FIFI, the only B-29 Superfortress still flying.
+The shot below shows me standing in front of FIFI, one of the only two B-29 Superfortresses still flying.
 She visited the Manassas airport in the summer of 2013.
-Her radio room was dedicated in late 2012, when it was restored to complete working condition by hams from Collins radio and other volunteers.
+Her radio room was dedicated in late 2012, when it was restored to complete working condition by hams from Rockwell Collins and other volunteers.

 My friend just up the street, Mark, later WN3OYA also chased SWL DX with me and a few years later he found a ham to explain the requirements for a license to us.
 That ham, our Elmer, was WA3KZX.
 Joe was an auto frame repair guy by day and he taught us the basics and gave us our novice tests.
 Mark got his license first, but I became nominally proficient with CW prior to being licensed, so I did a little operating from his station (I think the statute of limitations has run out on that infraction, at least I hope so.)
 A few months lster in September of 1970, I passed my novice test also and was licensed as WN3PHG in Wilmington, DE (my novice station, consisting of a Hammarlund HQ-129-X and Heathkit DX-40 is shown below, left).
 In the 1974 Field Day, operating as WA3LXK/4 in Nokeville, VA, my QTH from 1987-2011, I met other contesters that went on to enjoy real success in the sport, including K1AR (then WA2LQZ), N2IC (then WA2ICU), W2PA (then WB2AEH) and my friend and former neighbor, KT3Y (then WB4SGV).
 The ham who found the site for us was Will, WB4MRI, who is now Bill, KC7YWC, a pediatrician on the Navajo Indian Reservation.
 (That's me using my Drake B-Line in our FD operating tent, below right.)